 - a.
 Proposals must substantially comply with the proposal submission instructions and proposal content requirements set forth in Section IV and Appendix B of this RFP or else they will not be reviewed. - b.
 Where a page limit is expressed in Section IV of this RFP with respect to the Project Narrative, pages in excess of the page limitation will not be reviewed. - c.
 Proposals must be received by EPA or grants.gov through one of the specified methods in Section IV of this RFP on or before the submission deadline published in Section IV of this RFP.
 Proposals received after the deadline will be considered late and returned to the sender without further consideration unless the applicant can clearly demonstrate that it was late due to EPA mishandling or because of technical problems associated with www.grants.gov.
 For hard copy submissions, where Section IV of this RFP requires proposal receipt by a specific person/office by the deadline, receipt by an agency mailroom is not sufficient.
-Applicants should confirm receipt of their proposal with the EPA regional contact identified in Section IV of this RFP as soon as possible after the deadline; failure to do so may result in your proposal not being reviewed. - d.
+Applicants should confirm receipt of their proposal with the EPA contact identified in Section IV of this RFP as soon as possible after the deadline; failure to do so may result in your proposal not being reviewed. - d.
 Hard copy proposals will only be accepted via an express delivery service.
-Proposals will NOT be accepted via electronic mail (e-mail), fax, standard 1st class mail delivery by U.S. Postal Service, or hand delivery. - 2.
-Proposals that do not include one or more of the eligible diesel emissions reduction solutions set forth in Section I.B.2 of this RFP are not eligible and will not be reviewed. - 3.
-Proposals which request EPA assistance funds below or in excess of the applicable regional amounts specified in Section II.A of this RFP are not eligible and will not be reviewed. - 4.
-Applicants can submit one (1) proposal to no more than two (2) EPA Regional offices, for a total of two (2) proposals overall as long as they are for different projects and submitted separately.
-An applicant cannot submit more than one proposal to any region.
-If an applicant submits more than two (2) proposals to EPA, or more than one (1) proposal to a single region, the applicant will be contacted prior to EPA review of any of the proposals to determine which proposal(s) the applicant will withdraw from the competition.
-A single proposal may target multiple fleets, fleet types and/or diesel emission reduction solutions.
+Proposals will NOT be accepted via electronic mail (e-mail), fax, standard 1st class mail delivery by U.S. Postal Service, or hand delivery.

-- 5. Proposals must support Goal 1 of EPA's 2014-2018 Strategic Plan, Take Action on Climate Change and Improving Air Quality; Objective 1.2: Improve Air Quality.
+- 2. Proposals that do not include one or more of the eligible diesel emissions reduction solutions set forth in Section I.B.2 of this RFP are not eligible and will not be reviewed. - 3.
+Proposals which request EPA assistance funds below or in excess of the applicable amounts specified in Section II.A of this RFP are not eligible and will not be reviewed. - 4.
+Applicants can submit more than one proposal as long as they are for different projects and submitted separately.
+A single proposal may target multiple fleets, fleet types and/or diesel emission reduction solutions. - 5.
+Proposals must support Goal 1 of EPA's 2014-2018 Strategic Plan, Take Action on Climate Change and Improving Air Quality; Objective 1.2: Improve Air Quality.
 (See Section I. C.) - 6.
-Proposals for emission reductions from locomotives and/or marine engines that do not include a "Mandated Measures Justification and Substantiation Letter(s)" as an attachment to the proposal, as described in Section III.D.1 and Appendix G of this RFP, are not eligible and will not be reviewed.
+Proposals for emission reductions from locomotives and/or marine engines that do not include a "Mandated Measures Justification and Substantiation Letter(s)" as an attachment to the proposal, as described in Section III.D.1 and Appendix G of this RFP, are not eligible and will not be reviewed